 Common microscope light sources

 Incandescent bulbs (those which produce light via heating a wire filament) have been used for many years as reliable sources in light microscopy.
 Earlier bulbs employed tungsten or carbon filaments, but these are being replaced with tungsten-halogen bulbs.
 Carbon filament bulbs need to be used at low voltages, as the filament degrades at high temperatures and as a consequence, light output has a relatively low colour temperature.
-Although tungsten bulbs can withstand a higher operating temperature, the filament continually produces vaporised tungsten which can produce a sooty deposit on the inside of the glass.
+Although tungsten bulbs can withstand higher operating temperatures, the filament continually produces vaporised tungsten which can produce a sooty deposit on the inside of the glass.

 The first patent for tungsten-halogen lamps was issued in 1959.
 Their production started in the early 1960’s and development continues to this day.